The Centre for Law and Social Justice

 Our work considers the extent to which law can address inequalities and help ensure that resources are shared more equitably.

 School of Law - Centre for Law and Social Justice

 The Centre for Law and Social Justice explores the role that law has in addressing inequalities and achieving a more just society.
-It aims to generate research which addresses the global challenge of inequalities, exploring the themes of accessing and enacting justice, law and social sustainability, and (legal) embodiment.
+It aims to generate research which addresses the global challenge of inequalities, exploring the themes of defining, accessing and enacting justice; just and resilient communities; and health, embodiment and justice.

-Law and Social Justice was inaugurated in September 2014 and has 21 members, including 10 postgraduate research students.
+Law and Social Justice was inaugurated in September 2014.
 The inaugural event, funded by White Rose Doctoral Training Centre, was ‘Languages of Welfare and Justice: Legal Projects for Social Change’.
 The event was attended by 35 White Rose scholars.
 Professor Jonathan Herring (Exeter College, Oxford) gave the plenary address ‘Law and Social Injustice’ which framed the day.
 Inaugurating Law and Social Justice with a White Rose event reflects the group’s ambitions to make interdisciplinary connections across the White Rose Universities and beyond.